softsys4ai/unicorn/artifact/FUNCTIONALITY.md

 kernel.sched_time_avg_ms         1.000000e+03
 ```

-So, the Unicorn achieves perfect ```100%``` accuracy, precision and recall for this non-functional energy fault.
+So, the Unicorn achieves ``100%``` accuracy, precision and recall for this non-functional energy fault.

 An example run of Unicorn for an ```energy``` fault is recorded in this
 [trial run](https://user-images.githubusercontent.com/12802456/151889655-63efb22e-be37-480c-9f21-dc4d25f77335.mp4).
 Printing graph outputs are disabled